 The compressor was the end of the line, not a fix

-My $75 diagnostic put a gauge set and an amp clamp on the existing equipment, and the picture was plain.
+We put gauges and an amp clamp on the existing equipment, and the picture was plain.
 The compressor on the cooling side was failing, and the duct connections at the air handler had worn loose.
-I could have quoted a compressor swap.
-I did not.
+We could have quoted a compressor swap.
+We did not.
 The rest of the equipment was old enough that a compressor today buys you a blower motor or a coil leak next season.
-When the repair cost starts chasing the replacement cost on tired equipment, the rule I use is to replace.
+When the repair cost starts chasing the replacement cost on tired equipment, the rule we use is to replace.

 - Goodman 3-ton high-efficiency outdoor condenser, sized to the load calc